patrickzib/TSMD/docs/evaluation/RQ2.md

 # RQ2: Scalability for long time-series

-** Are the methods capable of solving the problem in a reasonable amount of time for a relatively long time series ? **
+*Are the methods capable of solving the problem in a reasonable amount of time for a relatively long time series ?*

 To answer this question, we measure the influence of the length of the time series on the execution time of the methods.

-Our evaluation is summerized in the plot below.
+Our evaluation is summarized in the plot below.

 ## Summary of the results